Buy all three and save!

 3. If the pusher begins to have a “memory” of a taper.
 You can insert the 1/4″ mandrel (see picture above) to regain the original straight shape.
 Leave the mandrel in overnight for

-Stay tuned for an in depth video showing these at work.
+View an in depth video showing these at work:

 The smaller sized rings can be incorporated into bracelets, necklaces, pendants, earrings, even ear gauges!